rui314/8cc/README.md

     make test

-The following command compiles 8cc three times.
-The second generation binary and the third are self-compiled ones, and it's tested that they are identical.
-The unit tests are run for each generation of binaries.
+The following target builds 8cc three times to verify that stage1 compiler can build stage2, and stage2 can build stage3.
+It then compares stage2 and stage3 binaries byte-by-byte to verify that we reach a fixed point.

     make fulltest

-8cc supports x86-64 Linux only.
-I'm using Ubuntu 11 as a development platform.
-It should work on other x86-64 Linux distributions.

 Author
 ------